Own-Data-Privateer/hoardy-web/tool/README.md

   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
-  - `--errors {fail,skip,ignore}`
-  : when an error occurs:
-    - `fail`: report failure and stop the execution (default)
-    - `skip`: report failure but skip the reqres that produced it from the output and continue
-    - `ignore`: `skip`, but don't report the failure
   - `--dry-run`
   : perform a trial run without actually performing any changes
   - `-q, --quiet`
   : don't log computed updates to stderr
-  - `-n, --no-output`
-  : don't print anything to stdout (default)
-  - `-l, --lf-terminated`
-  : output absolute paths of newly produced files terminated with `\n` (LF) newline characters to stdout
-  - `-z, --zero-terminated`
-  : output absolute paths of newly produced files terminated with `\0` (NUL) bytes to stdout
   - `-a {rename,hardlink,symlink,symlink-update}, --action {rename,hardlink,symlink,symlink-update}`
   : organize how:
     - `rename`: rename source files under DESTINATION, will fail if target already exists (default)